The Gig Economy and its continuing evolution was and is unexpected. It is also intriguing. Clearly disruptive it is proving positive on many fronts.

 The gig economy starts emerging

-It started with ordinary folks stepping to ferry passengers or deliver a product with flexibility stepped in.
+It started with ordinary folks stepping to ferry passengers or deliver a product with flexibility stepped in usually as part-time work.
 They are not the usual staff or employees but independent operators.

-The gig economy prefers to call them partners.
+The gig economy prefers to call these service providers partners.
 Not tied down to employers nor had to follow corporate rules, they valued their freedom and the ability to make choices.

 Flexibility became a key component of the model.
 You could pick the hours and or the days.
 Some preferred weekends and others took the night shift.

-Businesses benefited as no additional staff were added to the payroll.
+Businesses benefited as no additional staff were added to their payroll.
 Staff cost are usually the biggest or the second biggest cost component of a business.

 A second chance for some